zoeimogen/hugo-sankey/README.md

 # Visualsing the Hugos

+If you just want to see the resulting graphs, [see here](https://zoeimogen.github.io/hugo-sankey/)
 ## Basic use

 Converts Hugo voting data into pretty graphs.
 For basic use, as long as you have [python](https://www.python.org/downloads/) installed,